bentoml/BentoML/docs/source/use-cases/large-language-models/vllm.rst

 .. note::

-    This Service uses the ``@openai_endpoints`` decorator to set up OpenAI-compatible endpoints.
+    This Service uses the ``@openai_endpoints`` decorator to set up OpenAI-compatible endpoints (``chat/completions`` and ``completions``).
 This means your client can interact with the backend Service (in this case, the VLLM class) as if they were communicating directly with OpenAI's API.
+In addition, it is also possible to generate structured output like JSON using the endpoints.

-This `utility <https://github.com/bentoml/BentoVLLM/tree/main/bentovllm_openai>`_ does not affect your BentoML Service code, and you can use it for other LLMs as well.
-See the **OpenAI-compatible endpoints** tab below for details.
+    This is made possible by this `utility <https://github.com/bentoml/BentoVLLM/tree/main/mistral-7b-instruct/bentovllm_openai>`_, which does not affect your BentoML Service code, and you can use it for other LLMs as well.

+    See the **OpenAI-compatible endpoints** tab below for interaction details.

 Run ``bentoml serve`` in your project directory to start the Service.